Our Love Affair with Credit

 Or can they?

-The first step - seeing a trustee in bankruptcy.
+The first step - seeing a Licensed Insolvency Trustee.

 When someone feels physically or mentally ill, their impulse is to see a medical doctor.
 The doctor examines the patient and diagnoses the problem.
 The doctor then recommends a course of action to deal with the illness.